 Excellent management skills are an essential part of delivering services and play a key role in successful outcomes for service users.
 This series features short, accessible guides to the essential and everyday management skills involved in social work and social care management.
 The books consider the business aspects of management whilst retaining a focus on ethical practice, and include reader exercises, practical tools and useful frameworks.
 Trish Hafford-Letchfield is Senior Lecturer in Social Work and Teaching Fellow, Interprofessional Learning at Middlesex University, UK.
 "As a senior manager, I welcome this series of practical books specifically written about social work and social care management.
 They should be essential reading for all front line managers across any organisation or agency in social care." - Adi Cooper, Strategic Director of Adult Social Services and Housing, London Borough of Sutton

-Keywords: careers, communication, community care, joint working, residential care, social care, social work, youthwork
+Keywords: careers, employment, joint working, reference, social care, social work, supervision

 This series takes the field of Forensic Psychotherapy as its focal point, offering a forum for the presentation of theoretical and clinical issues.
 It embraces such influential neighbouring disciplines as language, law, literature, criminology, ethics and philosophy, as well as psychiatry and psychology, its established progenitors.